 Lars is the co-editor of Radical Democracy: Politics between abundance and lack, and his book Tolerance: A Sensorial Orientation to Politics was published with Oxford University Press in 2013.
 His most recent monograph Om magt i den antropocæne tidsalder: En introduktion was published with DJØF Forlag in 2020.

 Lars has twice been a visiting fellow at the École Normale Supérieure Lettres et Sciences Humaines, Lyon, and once at the Alice Kaplan Institute for the Humanities at Northwestern University.
-He is the recipient of the 2007 American Political Science Association Leo Strauss Prize for best dissertation in political philosophy, and the 2016 Teaching Award, Department of Political Science, University of Copenhagen.
+His dissertation won the 2007 American Political Science Association Leo Strauss Prize for best dissertation in political philosophy.
+In 2016, he was the recipient of the Department of Political Science’s Teaching Award.

-- PublishedTønder, L. (ed.) & Thomassen, L. (ed.)
-2005 Manchester: Manchester University Press.
+- PublishedTønder, Lars (ed.) & Thomassen, L. (ed.), 2005, Manchester: Manchester University Press.

 Research output: Book/Report › Anthology › Research › peer-review